-- 2. All materials submitted by the Planning Director with respect to the application. - 3.
-The transcript of the hearing below. - 4.
-The findings and action of the Commission and the petition of appeal.
+2. All materials submitted by the Planning Director with respect to the application.

+3. The transcript of the hearing below.

+4. The findings and action of the Commission and the petition of appeal.

-5. Argument (without introduction of new or additional evidence) by the parties or their legal representative at the time of review before the County Court.
+5. Argument (without introduction of new or additional evidence) by the parties or their legal representative at the time of review before the Board of Commissioners.

-E. The County Court may, at its option, determine to admit additional testimony and other evidence by all interested parties or parties of record, to supplement the record of the proceedings held by the Commission.
-Such consideration may be initiated by order of the County Court or upon written motion of a party of record or interested person.
+E. The Board of Commissioners may, at its option, determine to admit additional testimony and other evidence by all interested parties or parties of record, to supplement the record of the proceedings held by the Commission.
+Such consideration may be initiated by order of the Board of Commissioners or upon written motion of a party of record or interested person.
 Such written motion set forth with particularity to the basis for such request and the nature of evidence sough to be introduced.
-Prior to making the determination of whether to permit the record to be supplemented, the County Court shall provide an opportunity for all parties to be heard on the matter.
-The County Court may grant the opportunity to supplement the record if it finds such necessary to:
+Prior to making the determination of whether to permit the record to be supplemented, the Board of Commissioners shall provide an opportunity for all parties to be heard on the matter.
+The Board of Commissioners may grant the opportunity to supplement the record if it finds such necessary to: